Sundays unveils air-dried, human-grade dog food – TechCrunch

 So he’s pitching Sundays as a “new, third category of dog food between kibble and refrigerated.”
 It’s supposed to be human-grade dog food that’s 90% fresh meat, organs and bones, created through a unique air drying process.

-For dog owners who rely on kibble, Waxman said the startup offers “a much higher quality product that tastes much better and doesn’t compromise on the convenience that you’re used to,” while for owners who currently pay for refrigerated options, he promised “an all around unbelievable increase in convenience, without any compromise in quality and taste.”
+For dog owners who rely on kibble, Waxman said the startup offers “a much higher-quality product that tastes much better and doesn’t compromise on the convenience that you’re used to,” while for owners who currently pay for refrigerated options, he promised “an all-around unbelievable increase in convenience, without any compromise in quality and taste.”

 Several early customers compared the food to beef jerky in their reviews.
 Waxman added that in taste tests, dogs preferred Sundays to premium kibble 40-to-0.

 The food is available for both one-time and subscription purchase.
-A single 40 ounce box currently costs $75, while the same box costs $59 via subscription.
+A single 40-ounce box currently costs $75, while the same box costs $59 via subscription.

 Waxman suggested that it hasn’t been easy getting to this point — with a new process for creating dog food, “there were no supply chains set up for this.”
 Ultimately, he said Sundays selected a “USDA-monitored jerky kitchen in the U.S. to create this new form factor.”